cedricdumitru/cedricdumitru/README.md

 # I am a Senior Full Stack Developer

-Senior FullStack Developer with 9+ years of experience in designing, developing, and deploying scalable, high-performance web applications.
-Proficient in React.js, Node.js, and Typescript, with a strong foundation in modern front-end and back-end architectures.
-Expert in React.js, Node.js, TypeScript, and a variety of modern web and backend technologies.
+Highly skilled and accomplished Full Stack Developer with over 9+ years of experience designing, developing, and deploying scalable, high-performance applications.
+Proficient in React.js, Node.js, and TypeScript, with a strong foundation in modern front-end and back-end architectures.
+Expert in microservices, distributed systems, and cloud-native development, with deep expertise in AWS, Docker, Kubernetes, and test-driven development.
+Proven track record of delivering robust, innovative solutions in Agile environments.
-Deep expertise in microservices, distributed systems, DevOps, and cloud-native development.
-Expertise spans RESTful & GraphQL API development, microservices architecture, and cloud-based deployment with AWS, Docker, and Kubernetes.
-Strong advocate for best coding practices, performance optimization, and test-driven development(TDD).
-Proven ability to collaborate across teams in Agile environments to deliver robust and innovative solutions.

 ---